 The Magyar people have been herding in the steppes of Eastern Europe for thousands of years.
-They have always used several great dog breeds to manage their herds of sheep during their travels, and eventually (probably about 2000 BCE) they settled in the Carpathian Basin of Hungary where they continued to perfect their shepherd and livestock guard dogs.
+They have always used several great dog breeds to manage their herds of sheep during their travels.
+Eventually (probably about 2000 BCE), they settled in the Carpathian Basin of Hungary, where they continued to perfect their shepherd and livestock guard dogs.

 The Kuvasz is probably the oldest, but the Komondor and Puli are more recognizable because of their corded coats.
 Pumi and Mudi were available for those Hungarians who wanted a smaller sheep dog, or maybe just one that did not need much grooming.

 The Hungarians also developed several other dog breeds, among them a hunter, a Greyhound-type sighthound, and even a companion.